“If love could have saved you,

 Within a few hours, we were on a plane to Vancouver to sit through my sister’s funeral.
 A slideshow of Elizabeth’s short life played as my mum’s hysterical cries echoed loudly throughout the church.

 Early autumn used to be my favourite time of year.
 It’s the perfect temperature with a breeze that still holds the warmth of summer.
 The trees put on a beautiful display of deep reds, bright oranges and golden yellows; as if an artist plucked the trees out of the ground and carefully dipped them in paint.
-Piles of leaves are gathered on front lawns, coffee shops add pumpkin flavoured everything to their menus and everyone is wrapped in warm, cosy sweaters.
+Piles of leaves are gathered on front lawns and everyone is wrapped in warm, cosy sweaters.

 I wrote this to bring more awareness and understanding to the ambiguous and murky subject of “mental illness.”
 Because the truth is, my sister did not die of cancer or in a car accident.
 She died of suicide.